 The best smart speakers, for example, can be loaded with apps and tools that track your sleep so you can better understand what's going on in the wee hours of the morning.
 Or you can use them to set up routines that allow smart lighting to automatically switch on and off when you want.

 And that's before you go even further to things like smart bedding, air purifiers, and cooling fans, that can all be programmed to make your bedroom the perfect place to nod off peacefully.

 Below we've listed some of our favorite ways that smart technology can help make sleep as forthcoming, refreshing, and comfortable as possible.

 The idea behind smart speakers is to make our lives easier, taking over a huge range of tasks from setting timers when cooking to broadcasting messages to family members across the house.
 But did you know that smart speakers like Amazon Alexa and Google Assistant are also excellent bedtime companions?

 Smart alarm clocks aren't just limited to sounding a siren and/or playing a generic radio station to get you out of bed - you can customize pretty much everything about how you wake up.
-Set routines that include turning on your lights at the level you prefer, playing your favourite playlist, and hearing useful information like weather and traffic for your commute to work.
+As with the best wake up lights, you can set routines that include turning on your lights at the level you prefer, playing your favorite playlist, and hearing useful information like weather and traffic for your commute to work.

 You can read how we set up our own routines on the Google Nest Mini in our review.